noooorfatima/The-Bridge/Readme.txt

 3. Keep entries in alphabetical order and add your entry.
 (Note: this step also shows how to use the <a> and
 <em> tags for linking and italicizing respectively)
 4. Be weary of syntactical errors, and other reminders.
+5. Pushing your changes and seeing them live on the website (last updated 7/13/17)

 1. If you have a Greek text to add, find the Greek section.
 If you have a Latin text, go to the Latin section.